 Disclaimer: The guide below is more of non-technical and simple stuff just like any Beginner’s guide should be.

-Beginners Guide Photography Choosing Camera
+Beginners Guide to Photography: Choosing the Camera

 Here are the factors you need to consider before choosing your gear.